aethertap/probabilistic-robotics/README.md

 ### Caveat Emptor

-I'm not an expert in this stuff, so it's likely that my solutions will be incomplete, incorrect, or otherwise flawed!
+I'm not an expert in this stuff (yet), so it's likely that my solutions will be incomplete, incorrect, or otherwise flawed!
 I would be extremely happy to get pull requests with corrections, alternative solutions, and additional flashcards (or better versions of the existing ones), or anything else that